bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-05-newsletter.md

   spendable by the wallet.
-Many wallets implement _coin control_ features that allow a user to tell the [coin selection][topic coin selection] algorithm to not spend certain outputs, such as outputs that might reduce the user's privacy.
+Many wallets implement _coin control_ features that allow a user to tell the [coin selection][topic coin selection] algorithm to not spend certain outputs, such as outputs that might reduce the user's privacy. {% assign timestamp="31:08" %}

 - [BIPs #1354][] adds [BIP389][] for the multiple derivation path [descriptors][topic descriptors] described in [Newsletter #211][news211 desc].
-It allows a single descriptor to specify two related BIP32 paths for HD key generation---the first path for incoming payments and the second path for internal wallet payments (such as change).
+It allows a single descriptor to specify two related BIP32 paths for HD key generation---the first path for incoming payments and the second path for internal wallet payments (such as change). {% assign timestamp="33:55" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="24914,27896,6334,1452,1354,24771" %}